Caesarean section: History

-Sage Sushruta, a founder of ancient Hindu medicine mentions the importance of performing a post-mortem caesarean section in his medical treatise “Sushruta Samhita”.
-The first available non-mythical record of C-section is the mother of Bindusara (born c.
+The Sanskrit medical treatise Sushruta Samhita, composed in the early 1st millennium CE, mentions post-mortem caesarean sections.
+The first available non-mythical record of a C-section is that of the mother of Bindusara (born c.
 320 BC, ruled 298 – c.
-272 BC), the second Mauryan Samrat (emperor) of India, accidentally consumed poison and died when she was close to delivering him.
+272 BC), the second Mauryan Samrat (emperor) of India, who accidentally consumed poison and died when she was close to delivering him.
 Chanakya, Chandragupta's teacher and adviser, made up his mind that the baby should survive.
 He cut open the belly of the queen and took out the baby, thus saving the baby's life.